-Our team of experts can provide the best solution for your infrastructure or if you need something very specific, we can even customize our load balancers to suit your needs.
+Our team of experts can provide the best solution for your infrastructure.
+If you need something very specific, we can even customize our load balancers to suit your needs.

 What makes us different from Kemp is that you can buy direct.
-Purchasing directly allows you to save time and money.
+This allows you to save time and money.
 But more importantly, we want to ensure that you implement the right solution for your business.

-But, don't be surprised when we talk you out of the most expensive option - that's because our sales guys don't get a bonus for ripping you off!
+Don't be surprised when we talk you out of the most expensive option.
+Our sales guys don't get a bonus for ripping you off!
 You can trust us to give you the best solution, at the right price, no matter what your load balancing requirements are.

-We take great pride in our application specific documentation.
+We take great pride in our application-specific documentation.
 We are also more than happy to guide you through the deployment process.
-If your requirements are slighlty more complex, we're also very happy to arrange technical calls between you and our in-house infrastructure specialists — as many as you need, as and when you need them.
+If your requirements are more complex, we’ll arrange technical calls between you and our in-house infrastructure specialists — as many as you need, as and when you need them.

-Our support team is available 24 hours a day, 365 days a year via online chat, email or phone giving you peace of mind that we're always on hand to help no matter how complex the issue is.
+Our support team is available 24 hours a day, 365 days a year via online chat, email or phone.
+You can have peace of mind that we're always on hand to help no matter how complex the issue is.

 Our engineers have in-depth knowledge of our products and provide partner solutions too.
 They carry out extensive testing and training and provide a fully documented solution to ensure painless deployments.

-Don't just take my word for it though - take a look for yourself here.
+Don't just take my word for it - take a look for yourself.

 And if you're still struggling to make a decision, then check out this application delivery controller comparison on Gartner.

-In the meantime though, if you have any questions about any of the above, feel free to contact us on email@example.com or if you want to know more about what we can offer then check out our free trial (which, by the way, comes with unlimited free 24/7 support!).
+In the meantime though, if you have any questions about any of the above, feel free to contact us on firstname.lastname@example.org.
+If you want to know more about what we can offer then check out our free trial (which, by the way, comes with unlimited free 24/7 support!).